GEOS-CF/nc2shp/README.md

 # nc2shp
-Function to create a shapefile from netCDF data contours.
+Command line function to create a shapefile from netCDF data contours.
 The contours are created using matplotlib, and the corresponding polylines are then written to a shapefile.
 This routine also creates a figure with one of the contour lines filled.
 See argument parser for detailed description of input arguments.

 ## Examples